JR-Morgan/blender-automate/README.md

 Speckle Automate unlocks new potentials for running Blender in the cloud.

-This function uses Blender's redering engine *Cycles* this automate function produces global illumation renders for each 3d view/camera in your versioned Speckle data.
+This Speckle Function uses Blender's rendering engine *Cycles* to produce global illumation renders for each 3d view/camera in your versioned Speckle data.

 ## Using this Speckle Function